Fukushima Radiation ‘Signature’ Found In California Wine, According To Study

 The researchers discovered that levels of cesium-137 in wines after the Fukushima disaster were “indistinguishable from background noise.”

 However, the researchers conducted more in-depth testing.
 They opened the wine, and reduced it to ash by heating the wine to 100 degrees Celsius for an hour, followed by eight hours of 500 degrees Celsius.
-When they examined the ashes in a gamma ray detector, they found that there was an increase in activity in 2011 by a factor of two.
+When they examined the ashes in a gamma ray detector, they found that “It seems there is an increase in activity in 2011 by a factor of two.”

 French researchers say they have found the imprint of Fukushima's nuclear disaster in California wine, but radioactive levels are too low to be dangerous https://t.co/Zx0vVO4C7P